jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The `-t` argument defines that values that disagree 20% or more will be accounted for.
 More precisely, if two values for some inventory year in the same time series from the two inventories differ more than this threshold value, the two time series will appear in the result file.
+Values exceeding given tolerance appear red in excel file.

 ### check-double-uid.py